 - Soup.
 There is also a pork belly and cabbage soup recipe in my new book, Easy Keto in 30 Minutes you should check out!

-Tips and Tricks for Crispy Pork Belly
+Tips and Tricks for Crispy Pork Recipes

 - Rest.
 Make sure to let the meat rest to get out the excess moisture for that perfect crispy skin.